Viibryd (Vilazodone Hydrochloride) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Rather than abruptly quitting Viibryd, medical experts recommend a gradual reduction in your dosage to prevent serious withdrawal symptoms.
 It is also advantageous to do so under the direct supervision of a doctor, such as at a medical detox center.

-A medical detox program for Viibryd can help you stop using the drug safely and reduce the severity of withdrawal symptoms by providing an individualized tapering program, medical treatment, and clinical care.
-You are also much less likely to relapse with the help and support of addiction treatment experts, doctors, and clinicians.
+A medically-assisted Viibryd detox program can help you stop using the drug safely and reduce the severity of withdrawal symptoms by providing an individualized tapering program, medical treatment, and clinical care.
+You are also much less likely to relapse with the help and support of addiction treatment experts, doctors, and clinicians during Viibryd detox.

 Unfortunately, there is no exact withdrawal timeline for Viibryd, as it is different for everyone.
-The duration of withdrawal, its intensity, and what type of symptoms you experience largely depend on several factors, including:
+The duration of Viibryd detox and withdrawal, as well as its intensity, and what type of Viibryd withdrawal symptoms you experience largely depend on several factors, including:

 - How long you’ve been taking Viibryd